dymio/player-56s/README.md

 Player 56s
 ==========

-Player 56s is simple in use web audio-player with a playlist and ability to enable minimalistic view mode.
+Player 56s is simple in use web audio-player with a playlist, responsive design and ability to enable minimalistic view mode.

 Player 56s was made for an international art community and a record label [56stuff.com](http://www.56stuff.com/) and published as open-souce with